7.1.1. The TU Core Curriculum

 Additional requirements and things to note:

-• *If a philosophy course is used as an equivalency for COR 102, the same course cannot be used to achieve an equivalency for COR 201 or COR 202.
+• *Because students must have an equivalent to first-year writing as either COR 101 or COR 102, students may not use two philosophy courses to cover both COR 101 and COR 102.
+If a philosophy course is used as an equivalency for COR 102, the same course cannot be used to achieve an equivalency for COR 201 or COR 202.

 • No Core equivalency is allowed for Advanced Placement (AP), College Level Examination Program (CLEP) or International Baccalaureate (IB) course work.